Install development tools for simulators and emulators

 A connected Android device must also have debugging enabled.
 On some devices, you may need to authorize the device when connected to a new desktop.

-Be aware that this list is defined and populated by Android Studio.
+Be aware that the list of available devices in the Virtual Device menu is defined and populated by Android Studio.
 If for any reason Android Studio is unable to detect the device, AppStudio will be unable to sync to it.